WZW Partition Functions from Supersymmetric Localization: Proof of the Murthy-Witten Conjecture

-We will prove the equivalent statement
+We will prove the equivalent statement:

-where $|\Lambda_W| = |\Lambda_R^*|$ is the volume of the unit cell of the weight lattice $\Lambda_W$ of $SU(N)$.
 The proof will be divided into two steps.
 During the first step, we rearrange the sums of products of theta functions in a different way.
-During the second step, we perform a Poisson resummation of the lattice sum $Z_{\Lambda = \Lambda_R}^{k + N}$.
+During the second step, we perform a Poisson resummation of the lattice sum $Z_{\text{susy}}$.

-When $N > 2$ and $N + k$ is odd, the conjecture is not always true.
-We will provide a counterexample when $k \gg N > 2$.